rust-marker/marker/README.md

 ## License

-Copyright (c) 2022-2022 Rust-linting
+Copyright (c) 2022-2022 Rust-marker

-Rust-linting is distributed under the terms of both the MIT license and the Apache License (Version 2.0).
+Rust-marker is distributed under the terms of both the MIT license and the Apache License (Version 2.0).

 See [LICENSE-APACHE](./LICENSE-APACHE), [LICENSE-MIT](./LICENSE-MIT).